-- At a time, the entire group of pygmy marmosets usually focus on only one or two trees and move to the other trees after its consumption.
+- At a time, the entire group of pygmy marmosets usually focus on only one or two trees and move to the other trees after their consumption.

 12. Pygmy Marmoset Food Chain – Pygmy Marmoset Food Web

-- In the food chain of pygmy marmoset, the primary producers are plants from which they obtain sap, gum, fruits and insects attracted by the sap.
+- In the food chain of the pygmy marmoset, the primary producers are plants from which they obtain sap, gum, fruits, and insects attracted by the sap.

-- Pygmy marmoset is the primary consumer in the food chain along with a lot of other species that also consume such things.
+- The pygmy marmoset is the primary consumer in the food chain along with a lot of other species that also consume such things.

-- The secondary consumers that prey pygmy marmosets are the snacks like Pit Viper, eagles, hawks and some cat species such as Margay and Tayra.
+- The secondary consumers that prey on pygmy marmosets are the snacks like Pit Viper, eagles, hawks, and some cat species such as Margay and Tayra.

-- The apex predator is absent in this food chain, however, Oncilla (northern tiger cat) sometimes play the role of an apex predator.
+- The apex predator is absent in this food chain, however, Oncilla (northern tiger cat) sometimes plays the role of an apex predator.